siakhooi/shed/src/md/shed.1.md

 : the current Shed.

 SHED_KUBECONFIG_NUMBER
-: the current Shed Kubeconfig Number
+: the current KubeConfig Number

 PS1
 : shed-init will modified this shell prompt.